Updated: 1st May 2021

 theory, using classical conditioning methods, bees can be trained to sniff out many

-things, from illegal drugs to human illnesses, and indeed research has been
+things, from illegal drugs to training bees to detect human illnesses, and indeed research has been

 carried out in this area.